nithyaramakrishnan/data-shield/manage.md

 3. Click the IP address of the node that you want to investigate.
 An information screen opens.

-4. On the information screen, you can choose to remove the node from your whitelist by clicking **Delist node** or you can download the certificate that is used for attestation.
+4. On the information screen, you can choose to remove the node from your allow list by clicking **Delist node** or you can download the certificate that is used for attestation.

 ## Adding an app
 {: #em-app-add}

-You can convert, deploy, and whitelist your application all at the same time by using the Enclave Manager UI.
+You can convert, deploy, and allow list your application all at the same time by using the Enclave Manager UI.
 {: shortdesc}

 1. [Sign in](/docs/data-shield?topic=data-shield-enclave-manager#em-signin) to the Enclave Manager and go to the **Apps** tab.